 If you are experiencing starting, rough idle or hesitation driveability problems, try a different brand of unleaded gasoline.
 "Premium" unleaded gasoline is not recommended for vehicles designed to use "Regular" unleaded gasoline because it may cause these problems to become more pronounced.
-If the problems persist, see your dealer or a qualified service technician.
+If the problems persist, see your authorized dealer.

+Do not add aftermarket fuel additive products to your fuel tank.
 It should not be necessary to add any aftermarket products to your fuel tank if you continue to use high quality fuel of the recommended octane rating.
-Aftermarket products could cause damage to the fuel system.
+These products have not been approved for your engine and could cause damage to the fuel system.
 Repairs to correct the effects of using an aftermarket product in your fuel may not be covered by your warranty.